2021 Bangladesh anti-Hindu violence: Background

-Hindus make up 7.9% of Bangladesh’s 165 million population.
+Hindus make up 7.9% of Bangladesh's population.

 Bangladesh's Hindu minority was preparing for the largest religious festival of the Hindu community in the second week of October 2021.
 Like every year, makeshift arrangements to offer worship were set up across the country.
-On the morning of October 13, allegations of defaming the Quran emerged from a makeshift temple in Cumilla district, when reports of a copy of the Quran being found on the lap of an idol circulated through the social media platforms.
+On the morning of 13 October, allegations of defaming the Quran emerged from a makeshift temple in Comilla district, when reports of a copy of the Quran being found on the lap of an idol circulated through the social media platforms.
 As an immediate reaction, the government urged people to calm down and instructed the police to investigate the incident.
-However, soon after the report was circulated, an angry mob started attacking local temples in Cumilla.
+However, soon after the report was circulated, an angry mob started attacking local temples in Comilla.
 The religious tension soon spread to other districts of Bangladesh.
-A few days later, a Muslim man named Iqbal Hossain was arrested by police for placing the copy of the Quran on the lap of the idol at Nanua Dighir Par puja mandap in Cumilla on October 13.
+A few days later, a Muslim man named Iqbal Hossain was arrested by police for placing the copy of the Quran on the lap of the idol at Nanua Dighir Par puja mandap in Comilla on 13 October.

 Summary of dead, injured and attack on temples

-By 22 October at least 5 Hindus were reported killed, and at least over 150 others injured.
+By 22 October, at least 3 Hindus were reported killed, and at least over 150 others injured.
 At least 80 temples (200 mandapas) were damaged by mobs.
-At least 4000 were charged and 400 detained by police.
+At least 4,000 were charged and 400 detained by police.

 Attack on Hindu temples and minority communities

-Reports of attacks on temples, houses, shops of minorities, looting of belongings, and murder were documented in at least a dozen districts of Bangladesh mostly in the southern area, including Cumilla, Chandpur, Noakhali, Chattogram, Bandarban, Cox's Bazar, Narshingdi and Gazipur.
+Reports of attacks on temples, houses, shops of minorities, looting of belongings, and murder were documented in at least a dozen districts of Bangladesh mostly in the southern area, including Comilla, Chandpur, Noakhali, Chittagong, Bandarban, Cox's Bazar, Narshingdi and Gazipur.

-Cumilla
+Comilla

-The incident started in Cumilla district where attacks were carried out on different temples from October 13 till October 16.
-Durga puja venue of Nanua Dighir Par and Chandmoni Kali temple became the target for the attackers soon after the rumor of demeaning Quran spread across the area.
+The incident started in Comilla district where attacks were carried out on different temples from 13 October till 16 October.
+Durga Puja venue of Nanua Dighir Par and Chandmoni Kali temple became the target for the attackers soon after the rumor of demeaning Quran spread across the area.
 A septuagenarian Hindu man, Dilip Das, died in a hospital, succumbing to the injuries.

 Chandpur

-At least 4 people died in Chandpur when Police fired at an angry mob brought out a procession, and launched an attack on some Durga puja venue of the district, on October 13.
+At least 4 people died in Chandpur when Police fired at an angry mob brought out a procession, and launched an attack on some Durga puja venue of the district, on 13 October.

-Ariyan Sajjad, a member of Hajiganj municipality Chhatra League, and Hridoy Hassan Zahid, the son of local Awami League leader Shahida Begum, called the local Muslims to launch an attack on temples and pandals of Hindus in protest of the "desecration of Quran" in Cumilla.
+Ariyan Sajjad, a member of Hajiganj municipality branch of Chhatra League, and Hridoy Hassan Zahid, the son of local Awami League leader Shahida Begum, advised local Muslims to launch an attack on temples and pandals of Hindus in protest of the "desecration of Quran" in Comilla.
 A mob was gathered after the posts and swooped on the Hindu temples and pandals after a short protest.